DigitalOcean Docker-compose volumes

 pod is writing data to the volume:

-kubectl exec test-app-network -- bash -c "cat data/out"
+kubectl exec test-app-network -n test-network -- bash -c "cat data/out"

 // OUTPUT